The Second Coming (TV serial): Plot

 There is also media frenzy surrounding the events, especially after a tape is leaked of Steve saying that the world will end if the testament is not found, and he is taken into police protection.
 Some of Steve's friends accept him as the Messiah - Pete (who kept his Christianity hidden, not knowing how his friends would react) and Fiona (who becomes crazed, as this is the first time she has ever believed).
-Judy (an atheist), remains sceptical.
-She and Steve have some heated arguments (at one point, in a fit of anger, Steve is tempted to use his godly powers to kill her), especially as despite being the son of God, Steve is neither omniscient (relying on information "downloading" into his head, which frustrates him too) nor omnipotent (e.g., he cannot heal the sick).
+Judy, an atheist, remains sceptical.
+She and Steve have some heated arguments (at one point, in a fit of anger, Steve is tempted to use his godly powers to kill her), especially as despite being the son of God, Steve is neither omniscient (relying on information "downloading" into his head, which frustrates him too) nor omnipotent (he cannot heal the sick).
 Steve later says that he does have powers, but he refuses to use them as he could get power mad, and reiterates it is up to humanity to sort themselves out this time.
 Judy is also confronted by several demons and manipulated into situations to get her to believe, which is part of Satan's plan to have Steve fall into despair.

 During the next few days, Steve miraculously survives several attempts made on his life, including a bomb going off in a pub in which he is drinking.
 The devil and his demons also attempt to turn his father Frank against him, getting him hooked on drugs and alcohol and convincing him that he is now a joke in the public's eyes (one deleted scene saw him watching Bernard Manning on TV making jokes at his expense).
 Frank tries to shoot Steve, but ends up killing Pete.
 After her husband leaves her, Fiona attempts suicide and tries to kill her children too.
 Also during this time Judy and Steve's relationship grows deeper, and they have sex.

 Steve himself has no idea what the third testament will be; he receives too many candidates to figure out which one is the real one.
 The Chief Superintendent of the police, who is also possessed by a demon, has them thrown out, saying that even if it were there, Steve would not be able to make his broadcast to the world.
-Having failed to discover the Testament, the people of the world hide in their homes, fearing the world's end.
+Having failed to discover the Testament, the people of the world hide inside their homes, fearing that the end of the world is nigh.